Cirrus Aircraft: Management

 Cirrus founders the Klapmeier brothers (Dale pictured left, Alan right) both led the company from its 1984 inception until 2009; Dale then led it for the following decade while Alan pursued other ventures.
 Together they were inducted into the National Aviation Hall of Fame in 2014.

 From 1984, co-founder Alan Klapmeier served as president until January 2006 and chief executive officer (CEO) until February 2009, while co-founder Dale Klapmeier led the company's design, testing and production and served as executive vice president until January 2006.

 On 19 January 2006, Cirrus and the Klapmeier brothers announced that chief operating officer (COO) David Coleal had been named president.

 On 18 December 2008, the company made public that COO Brent Wouters would be appointed president and CEO effective 1 February 2009.
 David Coleal was no longer with the company and Alan Klapmeier continued as chairman of the board, with Dale Klapmeier as vice-chairman.

 On 1 August 2009, Cirrus Aircraft CEO Brent Wouters announced that Alan Klapmeier's contract as chairman would not be renewed when it expired at the end of that month.
 Alan left Cirrus on 21 August 2009 and Dale became interim chairman the following month.

 On 19 September 2011, the company announced that Dale Klapmeier has been named CEO and that Brent Wouters, previously president and CEO, is no longer with the company.

 On 12 March 2013, early Cirrus employee Patrick Waddick, who originally became hired as an intern by the Klapmeier brothers in 1988 to sweep floors for the company, was named president, adding this to his COO position.

 On 6 May 2015, Cirrus reported that chief customer officer (CCO) Todd Simmons will lead the new Vision Center in Knoxville, Tennessee, where all customer activities and operations for the company will take place.

 On 19 December 2018, it was announced that Dale Klapmeier will step down as CEO sometime in the first half of 2019, and transition into a senior advisory role for the company.
 During that time, Cirrus will conduct an internal and external search for a new CEO.

-On 4 June 2019, Cirrus announced that former Tesla Inc., James Hardie and Bang & Olufsen executive Zean Nielsen has been selected as its next CEO, marking the first time in the company's 35-year history without a Klapmeier at the helm.
+On 4 June 2019, Cirrus announced that former Tesla, James Hardie and Bang & Olufsen executive Zean Nielsen has been selected as its next CEO, marking the first time in the company's 35-year history without a Klapmeier at the helm.